|The MGA With An Attitude

 The valve cover plates should be positioned with the "MG" plate on the right (ignition side), the patent plate on the left (carburetor side), and both should be readable from their respective sides of the car.

 Below is the patents plate.
 These have been found in at least four different styles (so far).
 The first one shown here is full justified with two lines set to left at bottom, and notably thin line lettering.
 The second one is left justified, except for the "Weslake Patents" line, and has the bottom two lines of text combined into a single line.
 I am pretty sure that both of these are wrong, never original issue for any MGA.
-The third one is close but no cigar, as "WESLAKE" is mispelled (and the squared off ends or not right).
+The third one is close but no cigar, as "WESLAKE" is mispelled (and the squared off ends are not right).
 A fourth type, which I think is original, is left justified with two lines of text at the bottom (hope to get a better picture sometime).
 All of these plates have smooth top surface, so appear to be photo screened and anodized aluminum.

 Here's a nice picture (right and below) from Christopher Wilson in NC, USA.
 He reports, "My Mk II 1622cc engine had a black plate on it.
 It has been replaced with a new red one.
 I still have the original and it isn't a faded black that appears red, it is really black".